hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review.md

 8. What is the full path to your home directory?
 9. List (long listing format) the contents of `/n/groups/hbctraining/intro_rnaseq_hpc/full_dataset/` using tab completion.
 10. Modify the above command using the `*` wildcard to only list those files that have "oe" in their names.
-11. How many and which commands have you run today?
+11. How many and which commands have you run so far today?

 **Searching and redirection**